-Testing Type and Description of BST/WST Completion:
+• Testing Type and Description of BST/WST Completion:

-The type of test(s) to be given in the class or module; i.e., Multiple Choice Test (MCT), Job Knowledge Test (JKT), Behavior Skills Test (BST), and Written Skills Test (WST).
-Describe in writing each BST and WST to be completed in the class or module.
+The type of test(s) to be given in the class or class; i.e., Multiple Choice Test (MCT),), Behavior Skills Test (BST), and Written Skills Test (WST).
+Describe in writing each BST and WST to be completed in the class or class.
 This can be attached to the lesson plan as a handout and labeled appropriately as to when to administer it.